SandeepDhamale19/TestAutomation.CSharp.Selenium/README.md

       - Close/ Quit
     ▪ Click
       - Click
-      - ClickAll [All elements with same parent ant type] ▪ Frames
+      - ClickAll [All elements with same parent and type] ▪ Frames
       - SwitchToFrame [By Index/ Name/ Locator]
       - SwitchToParentFrame